Terms and Conditions: Definition, Key Terms, Examples

 What are Terms and Conditions?

-Terms and conditions are part of a that ensure parties understand their contractual rights and obligations.
+Terms and conditions are part of a contract that ensure parties understand their contractual rights and obligations.
 Parties draft them into a legal contract, also called a legal agreement, in accordance with local, state, and federal contract laws.
 They set important boundaries that all contract principals must uphold.

 Types of legal contracts that contain terms and conditions include: